 Frey Ranch Straight Rye Whiskey

-This 100 percent rye whiskey isn’t just distilled, aged, and bottled at Nevada’s Frey Ranch, but all the winter cereal that makes up the mash bill is also grown by the producer.
+This 100-percent rye whiskey isn’t just distilled, aged, and bottled at Nevada’s Frey Ranch, but all of the winter cereal that makes up the mash bill is also grown by the producer.
 Those things would count for nothing, or at least very little, if the quality of the spirit didn’t also deliver, but it does.
 Herbaceous and peppery, with tons of character and energy, this is a serious rye that all whiskey aficionados will savor.
-Average price: $66.

 Barrell Craft Spirits Seagrass Rye Whiskey

-With a blend of American (Indiana and Tennessee) and Canadian rye whiskeys, each component of this spirit is finished separately in Martinique Rhum Agricole casks, apricot brandy casks, and Madeira barrels.
+With a blend of American (Indiana and Tennessee) and Canadian rye whiskeys, each component of this spirit is finished separately in Martinique rhum agricole casks, apricot brandy casks, and Madeira barrels.
 While there’s a lot going on in the production of this whiskey, the final blend works — and magnificently so.
 Granted, it’s not a “classic” style of rye, but not only has the Barrell Craft Spirits team reached impeccable balance with this unique expression, the influence of the different casks interacts seamlessly with the base rye(s).
 Buy this bottle now.
-Average price: $90.

 Michter’s 10 Year Single Barrel Kentucky Straight Rye Whiskey